TAKE 5 logo

 What Is TAKE 5?

-TAKE 5 is a franchise in the Automotive category that grants rights to develop and operate Take 5 Oil Change Centers providing quick, customer-oriented oil changes, lubrication and related motor vehicle services and products.
-The operational model is center-based (brick-and-mortar) oil change centers where customers remain in their cars.
-The primary target customers are individual consumers (B2C), and the core service bundle centers on speedy oil changes, lubrication services and related automotive products.
+TAKE 5 is an Automotive franchise that grants rights to develop and operate TAKE 5 Oil Change Centers providing quick, customer-oriented oil changes, lubrication, and related motor vehicle services and products.
+TAKE 5 Oil Change Centers operate from physical service centers under franchisor-established standards and manuals, with customers remaining in their cars during service.
+The franchise primarily serves individual consumers (B2C) and its core service bundle is rapid oil change and lubrication services delivered while customers stay in their vehicles.

 TAKE 5 Franchise: Pros and Cons